the best-selling books of all time

 #7

-With Gandalf the wizard and a group of dwarves, hobbit Bilbo Baggins embarks on a journey to reclaim treasure guarded by the dragon Smaug.
+Hobbit Bilbo Baggins embarks on a journey with Gandalf the wizard and a group of dwarves to reclaim treasure guarded by the dragon Smaug.
 Along the way, Bilbo encounters trolls, goblins, elves, and the mysterious Gollum.

-Tolkien’s close friend, Narnia author CS Lewis (next on this list), was an early test-audience, listening to chapters as they were finished.
+Tolkien’s close friend, Narnia author C.S.
+Lewis was an early test-audience, listening to chapters as they were finished.

 The Lion, the Witch and the Wardrobe